matpalm/bnn/README.md

 --width 768 --height 1024
 ```

-we can visualise the training data with `data.py`
+we can visualise the training data with `data.py`. this will generate a number of `test*png` files with
+the input data on the left (with data augmentation) and the output labels on the right.

 ```
 ./data.py \